13 popular wireless hacking tools [updated 2021]

-Wireless Networks and Hacking
+Wireless networks and hacking

-Basically there are two types of vulnerabilities which can be found in the Wireless LAN.
+Two types of vulnerabilities can be found in the Wireless LAN.
 One is poor configuration and the other is poor encryption.
 Poor configuration is caused by the network admin who manages the network.
-It may include the weak password, no security settings, use of default configurations, and other user-related issues.
+It may include a weak password, a lack of security settings, use of default configurations and other user-related issues.

 WEP and WPA